 Last week a tragedy happened in a town near us when two young boys were killed in a hit-and-run.
 One mother whose daughter knew the boys contacted me asking if I knew of any resources to help them.
 As it happens, we’ve had a family bereavement this week, as my Grandad died at the age of 97.
 Two very different deaths, but as I’ve told my children when they ask about degrees of sadness based on the age of the person: It’s always sad when someone dies.

 And it’s difficult to grieve with children!

-Despite being something we will all face, death isn’t something we want to dwell on ourselves, and not something many people chat with children about until it’s necessary due to them knowing someone who’s died.
+Despite being something we will all face, death isn’t something we want to dwell on and not something many people chat with children about until it’s necessary.

-Before I had children, I co-authored the Held in Hope series of books aimed a Christian children age 3-6 years, exploring experiences of sickness and death and drawing on what the Bible says about them.
+Before I had children, I co-authored the Held in Hope series of books aimed at Christian children aged 3–6 years, exploring experiences of sickness and death and drawing on what the Bible says about them.
 The expertise on grieving came from the chaplains in the paediatric chaplaincy network, especially those at Birmingham Children’s Hospital.
-They are incredible team, who deal gently, graciously and spiritually with people in the midst of sickness and death.
+They are an incredible team, who deal gently, graciously and spiritually with people in the midst of sickness and death.

 3yo: Mummy, there’s no pain in heaven, is there?